KrisJackson/BuildSwiftly/BuildSwiftly/Components/README.md

 * Authentication - ***Firestore***: This folder contains components for authenticating, verifiying, and referencing a user and their respective data
 * Push Notifications - ***Firebase Cloud Messaging***: This folder contains components for sending push notifications from a sender to a receiver
+* Messages - ***Firestore, Firebase Storage***: This folder contains components for sending messages and media between two or more users